jonthornton/jquery-timepicker/README.md

 *default: false*

 - **showOn**
 Display a timepicker dropdown when the input fires a particular event.
-Set to false to disable automatic display.
+Set to null or an empty array to disable automatic display.
+Setting should be an array of strings.
-*default: 'focus'*
+*default: ['focus']*

 - **showOnFocus**
-Display a timepicker dropdown when the input gains focus.
+DEPRICATED: Display a timepicker dropdown when the input gains focus.
 *default: true*

 - **step**